UTH

 2006

-• Robert Hardy succeeds Dr. Barry Davis as the Chair of Department of Biostatistics
+• Robert Hardy succeeds Dr. Barry R. Davis as the Director of the Division of Biostatistics

 2009

-• Barbara Tilley is recruited to succeeds Dr. Robert Hardy as the Chair of Department of Biostatistics
+• Dr. Barbara Tilley is recruited to succeed Dr. Robert Hardy as the Chair of Department of Biostatistics

 2016